 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-In California, when a customer is injured because of the negligent actions of a restaurant or restaurant worker, the injury victim can file a lawsuit for damages.
-Even if the restaurant was not negligent, a customer may still be able to file a lawsuit if he or she was injured while on restaurant property.
+When you are injured because of the negligent actions of a restaurant or restaurant worker, you can file a lawsuit for damages.
+Even if the restaurant was not negligent, you may still be able to file a lawsuit if you were injured while on restaurant property.

-In order to win a personal injury claim based on negligence, the plaintiff must prove the following elements:
+In order to win a personal injury claim based on negligence, you must prove the following elements:

 - The defendant breached the duty of care through negligent action or inaction; and

-- The defendant’s negligence was a substantial factor in causing the victim’s harm or death.1
+- The defendant’s negligence was a substantial factor in causing your harm or death.2

-Under California’s premises liability laws, property owners and occupiers owe a duty to customers and visitors to keep their property in a safe condition.
+Under premises liability laws, property owners and occupiers owe a duty to you to keep their property in a safe condition.
 Restaurant owners have a duty to keep the restaurant in good repair, follow state and local safety regulations, and warn customers about any dangerous conditions.

-If a restaurant patron is injured in a restaurant because of unsafe conditions of the property, the victim may be able to file a personal injury lawsuit against the owner.
-The injury victim has to show:
+If you are injured in a restaurant because of unsafe conditions of the property, you may be able to file a personal injury lawsuit against the owner.
+You have to show: